Demand estimation without outside good shares: Identification without knowledge of outside-good shares

 Then, the identified set of $\theta =( \alpha ,\beta ,\lambda ) $ is

-where $\sigma ^{-1}$ is the inverse of the function in \eqref{eq:sigma_defn} with respect to the first argument, and $S_0$ represents the logical domain for the outside-good share (in the absence of this, set $S_0 = (0,1)$). \end{theorem}
+where $\sigma ^{-1}$ is the inverse of the function in \eqref{eq:sigma_defn} with respect to the first argument. \end{theorem}

+Theorem \ref{thm:Id_set_expression} is the main identification result of the paper.
+It characterizes the sharp identified set $\Theta_I(P)$ for the structural parameters when outside shares are unobserved but are restricted to lie in $S_0(w)$.
+The key complication is that, for a given value of $\theta$, the model may be consistent with multiple demand shocks, depending on the admissible value of the outside share.
+This is captured by the set $\mathcal{U}(w;\theta)$, which collects all demand shocks that are compatible with the observables, the candidate parameter value, and the restriction on the outside share.
+Characterizing the existence of admissible shocks satisfying the BLP moment restrictions leads to the support-function inequalities in \eqref{eq:Id_set_expression}.
+The characterization is sharp and also leads naturally to feasible inference procedures, as we show in Section \ref{sec:Inference}.

+The characterization is derived using random-set theory, which is well-suited to this setting because the model generates a set of admissible shocks rather than a single shock for each value of $\theta$.
+As we explain in Section \ref{sec:NeedRST}, simpler representations based on repeated applications of the standard BLP inversion are generally not sufficient to recover $\Theta_I(P)$.

-Theorem \ref{thm:Id_set_expression} requires that the observable random variables be defined on a non-atomic probability space conditional on the instrument; see \citet[page 35]{billingsley:1995}.
+Theorem \ref{thm:Id_set_expression} relies on two regularity conditions.
+The first is that the conditional distribution of $(\tilde{s},x,p)$ given $z$ is non-atomic for almost every $z\in\mathbb S_z$; see \citet[page 35]{billingsley:1995}.
 This condition is satisfied whenever at least one component of $(\tilde{s},x,p)$ is continuously distributed conditional on $z$.
-This is a mild requirement, since in applications we typically assume that either $\tilde{s}$ or $p$ is (conditionally) continuously distributed.
-This assumption implies that the conditional expectation of the relevant random sets is almost surely convex, which allows us to characterize these random sets via their support function in \eqref{eq:Id_set_expression}.
-See, for example, \citet[Theorem 3.7]{molchanov/molinari:2018}.
-Theorem \ref{thm:Id_set_expression} also requires the random set in \eqref{eq:U_defn} to be integrable.
-By definition, a random set is integrable if at least one of its selections is integrable; see \citet[page 70]{molchanov/molinari:2018}.
-This is another mild requirement that ensures the conditional expectations used in our characterization are well-defined.
+It is mild in our setting, since applications typically assume that either $\tilde{s}$ or $p$ is conditionally continuously distributed.
+The role of this condition is to ensure that the conditional selection expectation of the relevant random set is almost surely convex.
+This allows us to reexpress the IV exogeneity condition to be written equivalently as the support-function inequalities in \eqref{eq:Id_set_expression}; see, for example, \citet[Theorem 3.7]{molchanov/molinari:2018}.